A timeline of Leonardo DiCaprio’s extensive dating history

 Model Victoria Lamas was romantically linked to DiCaprio last December after they were seen leaving a restaurant in Los Angeles together.

-Lamas’ father, actor Lorenzo Lamas, told the New York Post that while his 23-year-old daughter is “smitten” with DiCaprio, they are “friends, they’re not in a serious relationship”.
+Lamas’ father, actor Lorenzo Lamas, told the New York Post that while his 23-year-old daughter is “smitten” with DiCapriou (48), they are “friends, they’re not in a serious relationship”.

 Join our commenting forum